 3 Henrietta Street

-Head down to 3 Henrietta Street this January for one of the best London brunches around.
-Choose between Pivot Bar & Bistro overlooking Covent Garden’s iconic piazza, or the instagrammable Lilly’s Café.
-Expect delicious, homely food made from the best of British ingredients at Pivot, with dishes like Bubble & Squeak and Steak & Eggs being the highlights.
+Head down to 3 Henrietta Street for brunch and grab a seat at Pivot Bar & Bistro overlooking Covent Garden’s iconic piazza.
+Expect delicious, homely food made from the best of British ingredients at Pivot, with dishes like Caramelised Waffles with hazelnut spread and banana maple syrup and a British Breakfast being the highlights.

 Where: 3 Henrietta St, London WC2E 8LU